BIOP/ijl-utilities-wrappers/README.md

 - ``Plugins>BIOP>StarDist> StarDist setup...``
   - Select the path to your working StarDist virtual environment
   - Select EnvType : ``conda`` or ``venv``

+NOTE : on MacOS, for a default anaconda install and a default StarDist install, the path should be something like: ``/opt/anaconda3/envs/stardist_py37`` (following the example above).

 <h2> II.
 Using Fiji - StarDist3D wrapper</h2>